-The AODT team sit within the Business Development Unit of The Open University and are responsible for the delivery of The Open University's Apprenticeship Programme.
-The team manage the registration and contractual process, Funding Provider compliance and returns, Open University policy compliance, tracking of Apprentice's progress from start to completion of the End-Point Assessment (if applicable), Employer support, invoicing of additional fees (if applicable), supporting faculties on degree delivery, identifying and responding to Employer/Apprentice issues, capturing and responding to apprenticeship related feedback.
+The AODT team sits within the Business Development Unit of The Open University and is responsible for delivery of The Open University's Apprenticeship Programme.
+The team manages the registration and contractual process, Funding Provider compliance and returns, Open University policy compliance, and tracks an Apprentice's progress from start to completion of the End-Point Assessment (if applicable), Employer support, invoicing of additional fees (if applicable), supporting faculties on degree delivery, identifying and responding to Employer issues, and capturing and responding to apprenticeship related feedback.